Tumbling on to Something Good

 Print Tumbler Shapes on Fabric with Inklingo

-It is a great collection, and I’m very happy with it.
+It is a great shape collection, and I’m very happy with it.

-*** plus it’s on sale until August 20th, 2009.
-(As usual, new shape collections are at a low sale price for the first few days in order to give a head start to anyone who subscribes to the blog.)
+*** plus the shapes are on sale until August 20th, 2009.
+(As usual, new shape collections are at a low sale price for the first few days to give a head start to subscribers.)

 You can print 4 of these on a charm.